TimvanScherpenzeel/profiling-research/README.md

 # Profiling research

-Research on advanced profiling of high-performance web applications.
+Research on profiling of high-performance web applications (primarily WebGL applications).

 ## Table of contents